-The next beach nourishment project will be in the fall/winter of 2019.
+The next beach nourishment project will be in the winter of 2018/spring 2019.
 Beach nourishment is officially referred to as Coastal Storm Damage Reduction or CSDR .

 PLACEMENT OF SAND

 The decision about where and how much sand to put on the beach is based on how the beach area holds up during storms and the amount of erosion since the last nourishment.
 Purpose of the sand placement is to protect the integrity of the infrastructure of the town and mitigate property loss during storms.
 The beach is measured and compared to previous nourishments.
 History shows that sand typically leaves and returns to most areas of the beach in between nourishments.
 The sand placed on our beach comes from the bed of the Atlantic Ocean.

 In 1995, the town entered into a 50 year contract with the US Corps of Engineers (Corps) for placement of sand on the beach every three years.
 At that time, the areas of Hanby and Wilmington Beach were not annexed into either Carolina or Kure Beach, therefore the project was referred to as 'Carolina Beach and vicinity area south'.
 The Corps makes the decision about where and how much sand to put on the beach.